prysmaticlabs/documentation/docs/prepare-for-merge.md

                 <div className='input-container'><input id="cl-7" type='checkbox'/><span className='done'></span></div>
                 <div className='guidance-container'>
                     <label htmlFor="cl-7">Configure JWT</label>
                     <p>If you're not using IPC to connect your beacon node and execution node, ensure that both your execution node and beacon node are configured to use JWT authentication.
-These instructions are included below, and are also available here: <a href='/configure-prysm/configure-jwt'>Configure JWT</a></p>
+These instructions are included below, and are also available here: [Configure JWT](/configure-prysm/configure-jwt.md)</p>
                 </div>
             </div>
         </TabItem>